daemianmack/judge-thredd/README.md

     # thread 2 -- started by Chuck at 08:52
     08:52 Chuck> Anybody up for breakfast burritos?
     08:53 Daisy> Chuck: I love those
-    08:55 Daisy> Are they in the kitchen? ;; An unattributed line in the middle of a conversation.
+    08:55 Daisy> Are they in the kitchen? ;; An unaddressed line in the middle of a conversation.
     08:55 Chuck> Daisy: yes
 ```